USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 ### 6.10.3 Photolysis
 [Return to Top](#Return_to_Top)

-All the mechanisms includes photolysis rates.
+All the mechanisms include photolysis rates.
 The BuildScript has two options for calculating the rates.

 ```
  set ModPhot    = phot/inline